 Not only does Hooker embark on an American tour as “the voice of Den Harrow,” as if anyone cares, he, along with one of the original producers, churns out spoof songs and music videos.
 And not just a few, he released full double CD of songs mocking Den Harrow.
 While he’s initially congenial, he ultimately comes off as a bored rich guy with a grudge, too much time on his hands, and no real problems who just desperately wants to matter.

-At one point, someone caught up in the middle of the conflict, calls it a “meaningless war,” and no two words can better sum up the clash.
-In the end, Dons of Disco shows two people, aging and looking back, reflecting on what they’ve done and what’s really important.
+At one point, someone caught up in the middle of the conflict, calls it a “meaningless war,” and no two words better sum up the clash.
+In the end, Dons of Disco shows two people, aging and looking back, reflecting on what they’ve done and reconciling with what’s really important.
 The consequences may not be dire, they’re not life and death, but it’s a compelling ride.
 [Grade: B+]